Medication abortion

 The first medication, mifepristone, disrupts the pregnancy.
 If you have a lot of nausea from the pregnancy you can take Gravol before you swallow the pill.

-If you are vomiting a lot because of the pregnancy you might be better to have an aspiration abortion procedure because with a medical abortion you need to keep the mifepristone pill down for at least 20 minutes.
+If you are vomiting a lot because of the pregnancy you might be better to have an procedural abortion procedure because with a medication abortion you need to keep the mifepristone pill down for at least 20 minutes.

 2. Misoprostol